Language and Experience: A Computational Model of Social Learning in Complex Tasks: Video games as learning environments

+We validate our framework through human experiments and computational simulations, showing that linguistic guidance accelerates learning, shapes exploration strategies, and supports knowledge transfer across generations as well as between humans and models.
+These results reveal how language drives cultural transmission and illustrate how structured, language-compatible representations can facilitate human--AI collaborative learning.

-\section{Video Games as Learning Environments}
+\section{Video games as learning environments}

 Video games provide an ideal experimental paradigm for studying social and individual learning \citep{allen2024using}: they offer rich causal environments for systematic exploration, create natural pressure to learn efficiently through costs like lost lives, and enable the study of how complex mechanics can be communicated through language.
-Drawing inspiration from grid-based games used to model causal learning \citep{tsividis2021human, tomov2023neural}, and human cultural knowledge transmission \citep{tessler2021learning}, we developed a suite of 10 games using the Video Game Description Language (VGDL) \citep{schaul2013video}.
+Drawing inspiration from earlier work modeling human causal learning \citep{tsividis2021human, tomov2023neural}, and cultural knowledge transmission \citep{tessler2021learning}, we reuse a suite of 10 games defined in the Video Game Description Language (VGDL) \citep{schaul2013video}.

 VGDL lets us define games by specifying object types, collision effects, rewards, and win/loss conditions (\eg yellow objects are deadly, victory requires eliminating green objects; see Figure~\ref{fig:game_example} and DSL description in Appendix Section~\ref{sec:vgdl_primitives}).
 This formal representation enables precise experimental control and provides a structured language for our model to represent and update hypotheses about game dynamics.
 Players, however, encounter the games as grids of colored squares, having to discover game dynamics and objectives through exploration.
 Our games were designed to test diverse learning capabilities: some require spatial reasoning to navigate hazards (\textit{pushBoulders}) or use teleportation mechanics (\textit{portals}); others demand quick tactical decisions like shooting threats (\textit{aliens}) or defending resources (\textit{plaqueAttack}).
 Most challenging are games requiring systematic experimentation to discover novel objects through object combinations (\textit{relational}).
-Play them \href{http://52.90.254.164/game1/demo}{\textbf{here}}.
+Play them \href{https://cedriccolas.com/demos/language_and_experience}{\textbf{here}}.